Kosem Sultan - The Last Influential Female Ruler of the Ottoman Empire

 An Eighteenth Century painting of a Valide Sultan by Jean Baptiste Vanmour. ( Public Domain )

 Kösem died because of her strongest desire - power.
 She was murdered by a woman who served Turhan Hatice Sultan.
-After years of domination, Kösem was killed in the same way as she had done away with others so many times.
+After years of domination, Kösem was killed in the same way as she had done away with so many others.
 Turhan blamed Kösem for Ibrahim’s death and she wanted to end her rule to protect Mehmet.
-She was afraid that Kösem would try to become the regent once again.
+She was afraid that Kösem Sultan would try to become the regent once again.

 - Hurrem Sultan, the Cheerful Rose of Suleiman I and a Powerful Woman of the Ottoman Empire